The Early Warning Signs Of Equine PPID

-The early signs of pituitary pars imtermedia dysfunction (PPID) are subtle, and may be difficult to notice
+The early signs of pituitary pars imtermedia dysfunction ( Equine PPID) are subtle and may be difficult to notice.

 As the weather changes, many horse owners will be helping their horse shed its longer, thicker winter coat.
 In some cases, owners may notice patches of longer hair that is slower to shed out in the spring or maybe even a little loss of muscle mass.
 These could be early signs of pituitary pars intermedia dysfunction (PPID), a disease that requires long-term management to keep a horse healthy.

 Also known as equine Cushing’s disease, PPID can cause signs that are subtle and easy to miss, such as a decrease in activity.
 The disease can progress to include loss of muscle mass and hair coat changes.